tomandphil123/LastManStanding/docs/functional-spec/functional-spec.md

 - PLStandings Lambda
 - Fixtures/Results Lambda

-The data that is sent through the HTTP Post requests will be manipulated in the Lambda fuctions and then stored in DynamoDB.
-DynamoDb is a noSQL database, that is scalable and easy to retrieve data from.
+The data that is sent through the HTTP Post requests will be manipulated in the Lambda functions and then stored in DynamoDB.
+DynamoDb is a NoSQL database, that is scalable and easy to retrieve data from.

-AWS Event Bridges will be used to trigger lambda functions to send API requests to third party APIs to retrieve information such as fixtures, standings, results and live-scores.
+AWS Event Bridges will be used to trigger lambda functions to send API requests to third party APIs to retrieve information such as fixtures, standings, results and live scores.

-In order to ensure that the information is retrived from the third party API before preforming our probabilty scripts, AWS Step functions will be used.
+In order to ensure that the information is retrieved from the third-party API before preforming our probability scripts, AWS Step functions will be used.
 This will make sure that the probability script will only ever be run after new information is received.

 # 5. High-Level Design
 ## 5.1 High-Level Design Diagram